 Further develop and implement vendor assurance procedure ensuring compliance with Carnival Corporation & plc’s Business Partner Code of Conduct and Ethics.

-In response to the severe 2017 hurricane season that affected the U.S. and the Caribbean region, Carnival Corporation & plc, The Micky and Madeleine Arison Family Foundation and the Carnival Corporation brands have collectively pledged up to $12 million dollars to support the relief and rebuilding efforts.
-In addition, our ships delivered critical supplies to the affected areas.
-These contributions also benefit our employees and their families from our head office and shipboard who live in the affected areas.
-For additional details please view our community support highlight.
+In response to the communities affected by Hurricane Florence in North and South Carolina, Super Typhoon Mangkhut in the Philippines and Indonesia’s earthquake and resulting tsunami in 2018, Carnival Corporation & plc, Carnival Corporation’s Chairman and his wife (Micky and Madeleine Arison), Carnival Foundation, and the Carnival brands have collectively pledged $5 million dollars to support the relief and rebuilding efforts.
+These contributions also benefit our employees and their families who live in the affected areas.

 MERCY SHIPS PARTNERSHIP

-As per Cruise Line International Association (CLIA) the cruise industry generated $126 billion in global economic impact in 2016.
-This economic activity generated over 1 million jobs around the world, paying $41.1 billion in global wages in 2016.
-For additional details please refer to CLIA, 2018 Cruise Industry Outlook.
+As per Cruise Lines International Association (CLIA), the cruise industry generated $134 billion in global economic impact in 2017.
+This economic activity generated over 1 million jobs around the world, paying $45.6 billion in global wages in 2017.
+For additional details please refer to CLIA, 2017 Cruise Industry Outlook.

 UNESCO Partnership – World Heritage protection and sustainable tourism

-Through our Seabourn brand we partnered with The United Nations Educational, Scientific and Cultural Organization (UNESCO) to foster wider support and understanding in the travel industry and among travelers for UNESCO’s mission of identifying, safeguarding and promoting World Heritage sites.
-The partnership consists of a $1 million financial commitment over a five year period, which started in 2014.
+Through our Seabourn brand we continue to partner with The United Nations Educational, Scientific and Cultural Organization (UNESCO) to foster wider support and understanding in the travel industry and among travelers for UNESCO’s mission of identifying, safeguarding and promoting World Heritage sites.
+The partnership consists of a $1 million financial commitment over a five-year period, which started in 2014.

 World Travel & Tourism Council (WTTC)

-Having a positive impact on the communities we visit begins with trust and unity on the inside; a strong company culture, a sense of responsibility and a focus on transparency.
+Having a positive impact on the communities we visit begins with trust and unity on the inside; a strong company culture, a sense of responsibility, a focus on transparency and a commitment to help make the communities we visit better.
 We embrace the culture of the communities in which we operate, including our headquarters locations, homeports, private islands and ports of call.
 We want our ships and crew to always be welcomed, bringing hope, prosperity and goodwill wherever they sail.
 We understand that there may be an impact on the sustainability of a community when we engage with, operate in, or cease operating there.
 We continually strive to promote sustainable tourism by contributing to our communities in a positive social, environmental and economic manner, working in conjunction with local governments, trade associations, tourism organizations and other community stakeholders.

-The Carnival Foundation, brand foundations, our brands and our employees support a variety of local and global organizations through monetary and in-kind donations, innovative philanthropic programs, employee fundraisers and hands-on volunteer initiatives.
-We also provide our guest with the opportunity to contribute to the causes we support.
-Many of our brands have donation programs where reusable goods from our ships are provided to people in need throughout the communities we visit.
-In addition. local non-profit groups, government agencies and various stakeholder groups work with the brands to collect toiletries, dishes, cookware, mattresses, tableware, furniture and other items from the ships and distribute them to shelters, hospitals, orphanages and homeless programs.
+The Carnival Foundation, our cruise brand foundations, our cruise brands and our employees support a wide and far-reaching variety of local and global organizations through monetary and in-kind donations, innovative philanthropic programs, employee fundraisers and hands-on volunteer initiatives.
+We also provide our guests with the opportunity to contribute to the causes we support.
+Many of our cruise brands have donation programs where reusable goods from our ships are provided to people in need throughout the communities we visit.
+Local non-profit groups, government agencies and various stakeholder groups work with our cruise brands to collect toiletries, dishes, cookware, mattresses, tableware, furniture and other items from the ships and distribute them to shelters, hospitals, orphanages and homeless programs.
 We also collaborate with many organizations that focus on the areas of the arts, human rights, education, health and environmental conservation.

 We also continue to increase the number of partnerships we have around the world to create even more opportunities for our guests and crew to positively experience the places they visit, and also participate in various community and social impact experiences.
-These experiences make a real sustainable impact on the people in the communities we journey to and our guests and crew.
-In 2017, we opened the Fathom experience to all our Carnival brands by offering customizable group experiences, called Travel Deep Groups, to deeply connect and inspire like-minded guests.
+These experiences make a real sustainable impact not only on the people in the communities we journey to but also on our guests and crew.